liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/12-openid-authentication.markdown

 account information is kept with the OpenID provider, making it much easier to manage this information and keep it up to date.

-@product@ can act as an OpenID consumer, allowing users to automatically register and sign in with their OpenID accounts.
-Internally, the product uses [OpenID4Java](https://github.com/jbufu/openid4java) to implement the feature.
+@sharepoint@ can act as an OpenID consumer, allowing users to automatically register and sign in with their OpenID accounts.
+Internally, the sharepoint uses [OpenID4Java](https://github.com/jbufu/openid4java) to implement the feature.

 ## OpenID at the System Scope

-OpenID is enabled by default in @product@ but can be disabled or enabled at either the system scope or portal instance scope.
+OpenID is enabled by default in @sharepoint@ but can be disabled or enabled at either the system scope or portal instance scope.
 To configure the OpenID SSO module at the system level, navigate to the Control Panel and click on *Configuration* &rarr; *System Settings* &rarr; *Security* &rarr; *SSO*.
 There's only a single